Residential Schools Missing Children Community Support Fund: Program Guidelines

 Objectives and expected results

-The objective of the Residential Schools Missing Children Community Support Fund is to support Indigenous partners and communities in designing and implementing community-led and Survivor-centric initiatives seeking to locate, document, and memorialize burial sites associated with former residential schools.
-As well as honour families' wishes to bring children's remains home.
+The objective of the Residential Schools Missing Children Community Support Fund is to support Indigenous partners and communities in designing and implementing community-led and Survivor-driven initiatives seeking to locate and document burial sites associated with former residential schools.

 Application deadline